Date of Degree

 Copyright 2011 Kaplan Levent Hasanoglu

 Hasanoglu, Kaplan Levent.
-"The skeptic's dogmatism: a constructive response to the skeptical problem." doctoral dissertation, University of Iowa, 2011.
+"The skeptic's dogmatism: a constructive response to the skeptical problem."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.